TACC/coe-332-sp22/docs/unit06/db_intro.rst

 * A database is an organized collection of structured information, or data, typically stored electronically in a computer system.
-* Databases provide a `query language`, a small, domain-specific language for interacting with the data.
-The query language is not like a typical programming language such as Python of C++; you cannot create large, complex programs with it.
+* Databases provide a **query language** - a small, domain-specific language for interacting with the data.
+The query language is not like a typical programming language such as Python or C++; you cannot create large, complex programs with it.
 Instead, it is intended to allow for easy, efficient access to the data.